The following procedure illustrates how to create a math channel in Caliper to use your Fuel Flow channel to detect changes within your fuel system.

 Looking at the run below, you can see that the efficiency of the fuel pump begins to fall off as the Engine goes above 8700 RPM.
 After the shift, the RPM drops back down and the CC’s Per Turn continue on at about 9.15-9.20 CC’s.

-Finish the channel by setting the decimals to 3 digits after the decimal point and result units to CC’s.
-The minimum result value should be set to ‘0’ and the maximum should be set to ’10’ for supercharged gas and methanol and even nostalgia top fuel/funny car.
-For supercharged nitro, the maximum should be set to ’40’.
+Be sure to set the decimals to 3 significant digits.
+The minimum value should be set to ‘0.0000’ and the maximum should be set to ’10.0000’ for supercharged gas and methanol and even nostalgia top fuel/funny car.
+For supercharged nitro, the maximum should be set to ’40.0000’.

 For questions or assistance in adding these channels to your system, please contact us at Performance Data Systems at (949) 652-6300 or email us at support@racepds.com.